laravel/spark-docs/teams.md

 After registration, your users will be able to create additional teams from their account dashboard; however, you can disable the creation of additional teams by adding the following to the `booted` method of your `SparkServiceProvicer`:

     Spark::noAdditionalTeams();

-### Changing how Spark refers to Teams
+### Changing How Spark Refers To Teams

-By default Spark uses the term "Team" to refer to Spark Teams, you can easily customize that by calling the following method in the `register` method of you `SparkServiceProvicer`:
+By default, Spark uses the term "Team" to refer to Spark Teams.
+However, you may easily customize this using the `referToTeamAs` method in the `register` method of your `SparkServiceProvider`:

     Spark::referToTeamAs('band');

-Make sure you pass the singular lowercase form of the team reference.
+> Be sure to call this method in the `register` method of your service provider, as Spark will not function correctly if it is called in the `booted` method.
+Additionally, make sure you pass the singular, lowercase form of the word.

 <a name="accessing-the-users-teams"></a>
 ## Accessing The User's Teams